John Allen Hendricks, Ph.D.

-He is Vice President for Academic Relations (2014-2015) for the Broadcast Education Association (BEA) and served as the BEA Secretary/Treasurer from 2013-2014.
-From 2009-2013, he served on the BEA Board of Directors representing District 5 (Texas, Oklahoma, Kansas, Missouri, and Arkansas) and is a past Chair of the BEA Radio & Audio Media (RAM) division.
-He is past President of the Oklahoma Broadcast Education Association (OBEA).
+He is a past President of the Broadcast Education Association (BEA) and served on the BEA Board of Directors from 2009-2017.
+He is a past President of the Oklahoma Broadcast Education Association (OBEA).
 He is past Chair of the Southern States Communication Association's (SSCA) Political Communication and Mass Communication divisions.